 WooCommerce is by far the most affordable option as standard but can be a bit more difficult to calculate.

-Then you’ll also need to setup your own website hosting and SSL certificate which can be as cheap as $5 per month from a provider like SiteGround.
+You’ll also need to setup your own website hosting and SSL certificate which can be as cheap as $5 per month from a provider like SiteGround.

 Keep in mind you may also end up getting some paid WooCommerce addons at some stage to expand the functionality of your website, this vary widely in price.